 397 Commonwealth remained a vacant lot until 1924, when the Moorland Company built what became the Fraternities Club and then an apartment house.

-The construction of on- and off ramps for the underpass required reconfiguration of the Mall between Hereford and Charlesgate East.
+The on- and off ramps for the underpass required reconfiguration of the Mall between Hereford and Charlesgate East.

 Building Restrictions in Original Land Deeds